livetrails/targetj/README.md

 Welcome to TargetJS, a powerful JavaScript UI framework and library that you might find redefines front-end development. (https://targetjs.io)

-**TargetJS** distinguishes itself by introducing a novel concept known as **"targets,"** which form its core.
-Targets provide methods and variable assignments with life cycles, allowing them to operate independently and autonomously.
-They include various callbacks to adapt to changes, mimicking the behavior of living cells.
+**TargetJS** distinguishes itself by introducing **targets** as its core innovation.
+Targets provide methods and variable assignments with **life cycles**, allowing them to operate **independently** and **autonomously**, mimicking the behavior of living cells.

-Additionally, **TargetJS** executes targets in the exact order they appear in the code.
-Each target can process new data based on the outcome of the previous one, creating a structured flow.
-Each target can also conditionally opt out of execution or re-execute a number of times when specific conditions are met.

-Targets cannot also be called directly; instead, they are **activated** and then executed sequentially in the order of their activation.
-This approach ensures **predictable execution** and a consistent flow.

-## TargetJ: A Unique Computational Paradigm
+TargetJS execution flow is well structured, predictable, synchronous, compact, and easy to understand.
+It simplifies handling timing and asynchronous operations.

+It also offers one unified solution for UI, API handling, animation, event handling.

-TargetJ introduces a unique paradigm by blending multiple computational models:
+TargetJS introduces a unique paradigm by blending multiple computational models:

-- **Turing Completeness**: targets can execute continuously, modify values dynamically, and conditionally skip execution.
+- **Turing Completeness**: Targets can execute continuously, conditionally skip execution, and modify values dynamically.
-- **Von Neumann Execution Model**: Targets are executed in the order they appear in the code or based on their activation order.
-They cannot be called directly.
+- **Von Neumann Execution Model**: Targets are executed based on their activation order, which initially follows the order they appear in the code.
+Targets cannot also be called directly.
+This makes the execution flow more predictable, easier to understand, and performant.
-- **Functional Programming**: Targets can be composed to transform data in a pipeline-like manner, similar to functional programming constructs.
-Each target can access the result of the previous target using this.prevTargetValue and determine if it has changed with isPrevTargetUpdate(), making targets easier to test.
+- **Functional Programming**: Targets can be composed to transform data in a pipeline-like manner, similar to functional programming.
+It also has ability to observe the execution of the preceding target.
+This keeps the pipeline execution again simple, easy to understand, and performant.

-We believe TargetJS' new programming paradigm will enhance productivity and make the coding experience more enjoyable and user-centric.
+We believe TargetJS' will enhance productivity and make the coding experience more enjoyable and user-centric.

 ---